ConnextAcademy/Serverless/part1/readme.md

     }
 ```

+Click on `deploy` to save the new function.
 Now we have changed the function name i.e. the handler used when the function is invoked.
 Update the `Runtime settings` accordingly.

 Last thing: under `Monitoring tools` activate AWS X-Ray.